The History Behind One of America’s Most Beloved Desserts

 Read: Uncovering the roots of Caribbean cooking

-The original praline was a 17th century French dessert described as “almonds coated in boiled sugar.”
-The Southern candy is a riff on this formulation and is markedly different from its contemporary European counterpart, which can be any kind of nut boiled in sugar, and is usually used as a filling for chocolates.
-The praline that emerged in the South in the 1800s—as a result of colonialism—features pecans and sugar, and was bonded with a heavy milk.
+The original praline was a 17th-century French dessert described as “almonds coated in boiled sugar.”
+The southern candy is a riff on this formulation and is markedly different from its contemporary European counterpart, which can be any kind of nut boiled in sugar, and is usually used as a filling for chocolates.
+The praline that emerged in the South in the 1800s—as a result of colonialism—featured pecans and sugar, and was bonded with a heavy milk.
 Enslaved black women were responsible for those improvisations, which were made after French settlers introduced their version in Louisiana, where sugarcane plantations were a dominant industry and pecan trees were prevalent.

 In his 1919 book about pecans, the agricultural historian Rodney Howard True called the crop “America’s most important contribution to the world’s stock of edible nuts.”
 Native peoples consumed pecans before Europeans arrived to America, but the pecan’s history as a harvested nut capable of consistent growth and production is linked to a formerly enslaved Louisianan named Antoine.
 The University of Georgia professor Lenny Wells wrote in his book, Pecan: America’s Native Nut Tree, that the nut had been harvested and perhaps even sold for centuries, but that it was not viewed as capable of being industrialized due to the pecan tree’s fickle temperament.
-That perception shifted in 1846, Wells wrote, “ … thanks to the skill of a slave.”
+That perception shifted in 1846, Wells wrote, “thanks to the skill of a slave.”
 Antoine’s ability to produce high-quality nuts came through mastering the perfect combination of grafting partners, in which a tree with premium-grade pecans could have its roots tied to those of a lesser tree to help it produce premium nuts as well.

-While the earliest advertisement for pralines can be traced back to 1862, during the Civil War, it is possible that these candies were developed and sold before then.
-New Orleans’s unique laws allowed enslaved people to set up their own marketplaces on their day off, usually Sunday, where they would sell goods alongside free blacks, known as the gens de coleur libres.
+While the earliest advertisement for pralines can be traced back to 1862, during the Civil War, these candies were possibly developed and sold before then.
+New Orleans’s unique laws allowed enslaved people to set up their own marketplaces on their day off, usually Sunday, where they would sell goods alongside free blacks, known as gens de coleur libres.
 In her cookbook Jubilee, which focuses on two centuries of African American cooking, the food journalist Toni Tipton-Martin writes that pralines “vividly illustrate the way that black cooks transitioned unwanted leftovers into financial advantage.”

 Creations like the praline fossilize a history of black pioneering in this country.
-When my mother taught me how to make them, she was teaching me to engage heritage with my hands, to practice the customs of the black women who started selling the candy over a century ago in the French Quarter.
-The wooden spoon and Magnalite Dutch oven we use were the tools of many generations of black New Orleanian cooks—such as the late Leah Chase, the icon of Creole cuisine—who come from a lineage of people who worked with less to create more.
+When my mother taught me how to make them, she was teaching me to engage heritage with my hands, to practice the customs of the black women who started selling the candy more than a century ago in the French Quarter.
+The wooden spoon and Magnalite Dutch oven we use were the tools of many generations of black New Orleanian cooks—such as the late Leah Chase, an icon of Creole cuisine—who come from a lineage of people who worked with less to create more.

-The civil-rights activist Rudy Lombard, who led the efforts to desegregate New Orleans restaurants in the 1960s, co-authored a 1978 cookbook titled A Creole Feast, which includes the recipes of some of New Orleans’s premier black chefs.
+The civil-rights activist Rudy Lombard, who led the efforts to desegregate New Orleans restaurants in the 1960s, co-authored a 1978 cookbook titled Creole Feast, which includes the recipes of some of New Orleans’s premier black chefs.
 In the introduction, Lombard criticized the ignorance that ascribed a “secondary, lowly or nonexistent role to the Black hand in the pot” when defining Creole cuisine.
-After noting all of the European influences in New Orleans food and culture he writes, “The single, lasting characteristic of Creole cuisine is the Black element.”
+After noting all the European influences in New Orleans food and culture, he wrote, “The single, lasting characteristic of Creole cuisine is the Black element.”

-Now when I enjoy pralines, I appreciate more than its taste.
-The history of a resilient past satisfies me more than anything, and I will ensure that praline-making remains a tradition in my family for generations to come.
+Now, when I enjoy pralines, I appreciate more than their taste.
+The history of a resilient past satisfies me more than anything else, and I will ensure that praline making remains a tradition in my family for generations to come.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.